 Massage the jojoba oil directly onto your scalp and leave overnight.
 Rinse your hair in the morning.
 Jojoba oil is very beneficial for the hair as well as the skin.

-6. Lavender oil
+6. Lavender oil for itchy scalp

 With its various uses, lavender oil is a well-known natural remedy for a number of things: a relaxing bath, a perfume, a dandruff solution, an acne treatment or a skin detox therapy.